decretist/Dissertation/Chapter4/visualization.md

 Figure 0a introduces several conventions common to two-dimensional graphical representations of word frequency data that readers will encounter repeatedly throughout this chapter.
 The feature (in this case the frequency of occurrence of the word *in*) that explains more of the variation between the samples is plotted along the horizontal x-axis, while the feature (in this case the frequency of occurrence of the word *non*) that explains less of the variation between the samples is plotted along the vertical y-axis.
-Although this plot, produced by the Matplotlib Python two-dimensional plotting library, is rectangular and the axes are approximately to scale, most of the figures in this chapter were generated using stylo, an R package for stylometric analysis, which outputs square plots.
+Although this plot, produced by the Matplotlib Python two-dimensional plotting library, is rectangular and the axes are approximately to scale, many of the figures in this chapter were generated using stylo, an R package for stylometric analysis, which outputs square plots.
 Regardless of appearance, however, readers should bear in mind that the area plotted is always wider than it is tall, that is, that it displays greater variation between samples horizontally along the x-axis than it does vertically along the y-axis.

 Figure 0a plots the values for the first-recension *dicta*, the